Consort Pan (Liu Song)

 When your last involvement in witchcraft happened, I hoped that you would carefully reexamine your fault, but I did not expect you to hide Yan Daoyu in your household.
 Your father was angry beyond reason, and even though I knelt and bowed down to ask for his forgiveness, his anger would not go away.
 Why should I continue to live?
 Send me poison.
 I would rather commit suicide first myself than to see you suffer great disaster.

 Liu Jun, however, was unappreciative of her, and he freed himself from her embrace, stating, "I must take care of all things myself.
 Be assured that I will not cause you trouble!"

 At this time, Emperor Wen was secretly deliberating with his high-level officials Xu Danzhi (徐湛之), Jiang Dan (江湛), and Wang Sengchuo (王僧綽) as to how to punish Liu Shao and Liu Jun, and he was leaning toward deposing Liu Shao and forcing Liu Jun to commit suicide.
 However, he hesitated, and although he tried to keep his deliberations with Xu, Jiang, and Wang secret, he told Consort Pan, and Consort Pan immediately informed Liu Jun, who in turn informed Liu Shao.
 Liu Shao then started a coup d'etat and assassinated his father, taking over the throne himself.
 During the coup, he also had his troops enter the palace to kill Consort Pan and other close associates of Emperor Wen.
 When Liu Shao subsequently informed Liu Jun that Consort Pan was dead (blaming the death on unruly soldiers), Liu Jun stated, "That is in accordance with my desire.
 I have long wished for it."
-Later, after Liu Shao and Liu Jun were defeated and killed by another brother of theirs, Liu Jun (different person) the Prince of Wuling, who then took the throne as Emperor Xiaowu, Emperor Xiaowu posthumously awarded her the higher rank of Furen (夫人) and reburied her with honor.
+Later, after Liu Shao and Liu Jun were defeated and killed by another brother of theirs, Liu Xiulong the Prince of Wuling, who then took the throne as Emperor Xiaowu, Emperor Xiaowu posthumously awarded her the higher rank of Furen (夫人) and reburied her with honor.